 Thankfully, it worked for me.
 I think about you and how far you’ve gotten me.
 With big smiles and many thanks.
 I’m grinning like the Cheshire Cat.

-Author of the not yet published children’s picture book A Circle is Born, and six other children’s books produced by Scholastic/Children’s Press (hardcover, softcover, boxed set) including Too Many Balloons, I Love Cats, Over-Under, and In the Door/Out the Door
+Author of the children’s book The Word Gobblers (Square One), and six other children’s books produced by Scholastic/Children’s Press (hardcover, softcover, boxed set) including Too Many Balloons, I Love Cats, Over-Under, and In the Door/Out the Door

 * * *